bhardwajrizul/React-SSR-Example/README.md

-# Simple React SSR example
+# Simple React SSR example to understand RSC

 > Build components on server and send them to client